Debian/dput-ng/docs/library/core.rst

 Schema Directory
 ----------------

-This is the path to seach for validictory schemas.
+This is the path to search for validictory schemas.
 By default, this is set to ``/usr/share/dput-ng/schemas``.
 These are not treated as normal conf-files.